hamzaRio/MarrakechDunes/INTEGRATION_REPORT.md

 ## 🎉 Conclusion

-The MarrakechDunes application has successfully completed comprehensive integration testing.
+The MarrakechDunes application has successfully completed comprehensive integration testing and global recheck.
 All systems are operational, secure, and production-ready.
 The application demonstrates:

 - ✅ **Robust Architecture**: Well-structured monorepo with clear separation of concerns
 - ✅ **Security**: Comprehensive security measures implemented